 Brushing & Flossing Instructions

-Dr. Polly and Dr. Terry recommend that everyone brush their teeth in the morning and the evening.
+Dr. Iben and Dr. Ursula recommend that everyone brush their teeth in the morning and the evening.
 Flossing daily is also important.
 It is preferable to brush after breakfast and before bed if possible, so food will not sit on the teeth for many hours.
 This could increase the risk for cavities.
 Parents are encouraged to brush and floss their teeth along with their children.
 Kids learn from watching their parents and will quickly fall into the routine of daily and nightly brushing.

 Children’s hands and mouths are different from adults.
 They need to use toothbrushes designed for children.
 Both adults and children should use brushes with soft, rounded bristles for gentle cleaning.
 Change to a new brush about every three months or if the bristles start to flatten.

 Wipe infant’s teeth gently with a moist, soft cloth or gauze square, or a soft baby toothbrush with water only.
 As babies grow, use a child’s toothbrush with a small, pea-sized dab of fluoride toothpaste.
 Children around age two become very independent and may want to brush their own teeth.
 It is OK to let toddlers brush, but be assured they WILL NOT DO A THOROUGH JOB OF GETTING THEIR TEETH CLEAN!
 Parents MUST brush their children’s teeth at least once a day, preferably twice.
-In fact, children don’t have the necessary coordination to brush teeth thoroughly and effectively until they start writing in cursive at around 8 to 9 years of age.
+In fact, children don’t have the necessary coordination to brush teeth thoroughly and effectively until they start third grade at around 8 to 9 years of age.
 Until then, parents should assume their child missed some spots while brushing and brush those areas for them.
 Dentists and hygienists often advise younger children to use a gentle, short, back and forth motion or gentle circular movements to remove plaque.

 When children are older and develop more hand control they can switch to a more complex method of toothbrushing.